Topological error correcting processes from fixed-point path integrals: Known codes in terms of path integrals

 \subsection{Honeycomb Floquet code}

 In this section, we consider the honeycomb Floquet code introduced in Ref.~\cite{Hastings2021}.
+This is a code defined on a hexagonal lattice whose faces are rgb-colored like for the CSS honeycomb Floquet code.
+The code is defined by a QEC protocol consisting of three rounds of measurements that we label r, g, and b.
+In the round labeled ``f'', we apply a 2-body measurement involving the two qubits at the vertices of every edge whose two adjacent faces are not colored ``f''.
+The type of measurement depends on the direction of the edge: The edges of a regular hexagonal lattice point in three different directions, and the performed measurement is $XX$, $YY$, or $ZZ$ depending on this direction.
 The underlying tensor-network path integral will be referred to as the \emph{honeycomb path integral}.
 It has the same geometry as the cubic-lattice toric-code path integral used in previous sections.
 However, it involves a third kind of tensor,

 We will refer to this tensor as \emph{$\cc$-tensor} since it is related to the two-dimensional real algebra of complex numbers.
 Note that the tensor depends on a choice of arrow direction at each index, which we indicate by an arrow at the incoming indices.
 The honeycomb path integral has $\delta$-tensors at every $z$ edge and every $xy$ face, $\zz_2$-tensors at every $x$ edge and $yz$ face, and $\cc$-tensors at every $y$ edge and $xz$ face,